-Residents of Torrance, Calif. pick up paychecks that are higher than any other city — the median salary is $93K per year; other top-paying cities include Los Angeles, Calif. (around $90K) and San Antonio, Texas (approximately $49K).
-Pay rates in the United States are highest in the state of California, where they average to $91K annually.
+Residents of Torrance, Calif. pick up paychecks that are higher than any other city — the median salary is $96K per year; other top-paying cities include Los Angeles, Calif. (around $92K) and San Antonio, Texas (about $49K).
+By state, Toyota Financial Services (TFS) pays its California employees the most; the pay rate there is $93K annually.

 Years of Experience